 When referenced as “kafta” it’s usually Lebanese in origin.

 Kofta is more typically used in reference to other middle eastern countries and India.
+And don’t confuse it with korma, that’s an Indian dish quite different from this.

 So regardless which spelling you use, think of kafta in a few ways: Lebanese meatloaf, meatballs or even a hamburger.